A list of professional and scholarly journals discussing innovations and trends in library & information science (LIS).

 Publisher: Ontario Library Association

-Open Shelf is the magazine of the Ontario Library Association (OLA).
+Open Shelf is the digital magazine of the Ontario Library Association (OLA).
 It is envisioned as a dynamic, multimedia publication with diverse content and broad popular appeal.
 Open Shelf is about the people, places, services, and resources that impact libraries and related organizations.

 Publisher: University of Guelph (OJS)